After Wisdom Teeth Removal

-- Avoid foods that are: Crunchy or hard, Spicy, Hot, Sour, or require chewing.
+- Avoid foods that are crunchy, hard, spicy, hot, sour, or require chewing.
 Foods such as yogurt, milkshakes, and broth are ideal.

-- Avoid straws/sucking, avoid vigorous swishing and carbonated drinks.
+- Avoid straws/sucking, vigorous swishing, and carbonated drinks.

-- Do not move around a lot immediately after surgery—this makes you more likely to become ill feeling.
+- Do not move around much following surgery — this may make you feel ill.
 Drink or eat something as soon as tolerable, and before taking prescription pain medications.

 You will likely require prescription pain medication for two to three days after your wisdom teeth are removed, and over-the-counter pain medication following that for up to a week.
-You should be able to perform light activities within the 2-3 days following surgery, days 4-7 should be moderate activity, and after a week you should likely be able to resume pre-surgical activity levels.
+You should be able to perform light activities within two to three days post-surgery.
+Days four through seven should be saved for more moderate activity, and after a week you should likely be able to resume pre-surgical activity levels.